catalyst/moodle-auth_saml2/README.md

 it properly in core.
-SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into moodle core as both a Service Provider and as an Identity Provider, and without any external dependancies to manage.
+SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into moodle core as both a Service Provider and as an Identity Provider, and without any external dependencies to manage.

 Here is a quick run down of the alternatives:

 **Core:**

-* /auth/shibboleth - This requires a separately installed and configured Shibolleth install
+* /auth/shibboleth - This requires a separately installed and configured Shibbolleth install

 One big issue with this, and the category below, is as there is a whole extra application between moodle and the IdP, so the login and logout processes have